LacueyDavid/SnowCrash/level10/README.md

 I am aware of the `access()` exploit that I once used before in another CTF.
 `access()` can be exploited with a race condition. `access()` just checks once and afterwards assumes it is the same file with the same access.
-BUT what if you quickly switch from a file you are allowed to read to a file you are not AFTER the `access()` did their chaeck.0
+BUT what if you quickly switch from a file you are allowed to read to a file you are not AFTER the `access()` did their check.

 We need three terminals for this exploit.